 The topmost part of core COL17-3 was dated with two independent radionuclide profiles.
-The Pb activity in Columbine Lake exhibits a gradual downcore decline that reaches equilibrium around 50 Bq kg-1 below 8 cm (Fig. 7a).
-The age at the base of the radionuclide measurements (12 cm) modeled by conventional methods for CRS and CFCS vary widely (Fig. 7c): CRS reaches 1883 ± 14 CE whereas CFCS comes to 1940 ± 13 CE.
-In comparison, the Bayesian solution has a wider, but likely more realistic uncertainty at 12 cm yielding a median age of 1784 CE with a 95 % highest density region of 1866-1679 CE.
-Although the range of the uncertainty is more realistic, the ages themselves may not: Pb becomes unsupported at 8 cm depth (~1800 CE).
-The Cs activity shows a single peak at 3.25 cm (Figure 7b) which we attribute to the 1963 CE fallout from nuclear weapon testing.
-The peak's depth appears younger by 20 to 30 years in the ages modelled from the Pb profile:

-- CRS indicates a year of 1996 CE, for CFCS it is 1998 CE, and 1984 CE for Plum.
-Despite this discrepancy, it is very unlikely that the peak at 3.25 cm is related to Chernobyl fallout; such a peak is almost never found in North America (Lima et al., 2005; Omelchenko et al., 2005; Munoz et al., 2019), and we are not aware of a Chernobyl-related Cs peak reported in lake sediment in the western United States.
-It is more likely that the Pb profile is incorrect, than the Cs peak can be attributed to - 420 Chernobyl.
+The 210Pb activity in

+Columbine Lake exhibits a gradual downcore decline that reaches equilibrium around 50 Bg kg^{-1} below 8 cm (Fig. 7a).
+The age at the base of the radionuclide measurements (12 cm) modeled by conventional methods for CRS and CFCS varies widely (Fig. 7c): CRS reaches 1883 ± 14 CE, whereas CFCS comes to 1940 ± 13 CE.
+In comparison, the Bayesian solution has a wider but likely more realistic uncertainty at 12 cm, yielding a median age of 1784 CE with a 95 % highest-density region of 1866-1679 CE.
+Although the range of the uncertainty is more realistic, the ages themselves may not be: Pb becomes unsupported at 8 cm depth (~1800 CE).
+The 137 Cs activity shows a single peak at 3.25 cm (Fig. 7b), which we attribute to the 1963 CE fallout from nuclear weapon testing.
+The peak's depth appears to be younger by 20 to 30 years in the ages modeled from the 210Pb profile: CRS indicates 1996 CE, which for CFCS it is 1998 CE and 1984 CE for Plum.
+Despite this discrepancy, it is very unlikely that the peak at 3.25 cm is related to Chernobyl fallout; such a peak is almost never found in North America (Lima et al., 2005; Omelchenko et al., 2005; Munoz et al., 2019), and we are not aware of a Chernobylrelated 137Cs peak reported in lake sediment in the western United States.
+It is more likely that the 210Pb profile is incorrect than the 137Cs peak being attributed to Chernobyl.

 A total of six radiocarbon dates ranging in age from 20 to 310 years were used to model the age profile of Columbine Lake sediment (Table 3).
 One new date was discarded as it returned a modern age (IonPlus 3528).
-Two more dates (IonPlus 3529 and IonPlus 3530) were measured on a mixture of plant fragments, bark, and aquatic insects due to the paucity of organic

-425 material found in the sediment.
+Two more dates (IonPlus 3529 and IonPlus 3530) were measured on a mixture of plant fragments, bark, and aquatic insects due to the paucity of organic material found in the sediment.
 The uncertainty of the two new dates ranged from 72 to 76 years.
-The calibrated basal age at 124.5 cm is 2997 yr BP (95.4 % probability: 3073-2888).
+The calibrated basal age at 124.5 cm is 2997 yr BP (95.4 % probabil-ity: 3073-2888).

-To verify the annual nature of the couplets in Columbine Lake, we compare the topmost part of the varve-only model with symmetrical priors to the Cs peak and the entire sequence to the radiocarbon profile (Fig. 7c and f).
-Cesium-137 is used for

-- 430 comparison because of its lower uncertainty, as opposed to the Pb age models which are not in close agreement among themselves.
-The varve count and uncertainty by all three observers show a high agreement with the Cs peak, suggesting the couplets are annual.
+To verify the annual nature of the couplets in Columbine Lake, we compare the topmost part of the varve-only model with symmetrical priors to the 137Cs peak and the entire sequence to the radiocarbon profile (Fig. 7c and f).
+Cesium-137 is used for comparison because of its lower uncertainty as opposed to the 210Pb age models, which are not in close agreement among themselves.
+The varve count and uncertainty by all three observers show high agreement with the 137Cs peak, suggesting that the couplets are annual.
 The whole sequence agrees well with the radiocarbon profile, particularly in the top 25 cm.
-Uncertainty surrounding the varve count increases downcore and the varve counts no longer overlap with the radiocarbon uncertainty below 50 cm.
-The basal radiocarbon age is older than the mean age estimated by both symmetrical and asymmetrical varve- - 435 only models by 600 and 250 years, respectively.
-The cumulative uncertainty of asymmetrical varve-only model encompasses the radiocarbon basal age, whereas the symmetrical varve-only model does not.
+Uncertainty surrounding the varve count increases downcore, and the varve counts no longer overlap with the radiocarbon uncertainty below 50 cm.
+The basal radiocarbon age is older than the mean age estimated by both symmetrical and asymmetrical varve-only models by 600 and 250 years, respectively.
+The cumulative uncertainty of the asymmetrical varve-only model encompasses the radiocarbon basal age, whereas the symmetrical varve-only model does not.
 The radiocarbon age estimate is the closest to the estimate from observer 1.
 The comparison with radiocarbon also serves to identify systematic biases.
-In the case of Columbine Lake, the C data suggest that the varves are systematically under-identified.
+In the case of Columbine Lake,